 If you’re looking for an eco-friendly approach, then our household favourite vinegar is a possibility and can do sterling work outside the house just as it does in kitchens and bathrooms.

 Prefer to use a specialist product?
 There are some brilliant options out there, including biodegradable and pet-friendly versions.
-We have a guide to the best patio cleaners but read our tips on using them below.

 The best pressure washer could help you turn your patio from marked to marvellous again, too.

 If your patio has come through the winter in fairly good shape, a soap solution might be all that’s needed for your patio cleaning task and can return it to its former glory.
 Tidy away any furniture that’s spent the winter on the patio first, then brush loose debris from the surface, and pull up any weeds.